 Morena Real Estate Guide

-Why buyers choose Morena: Buyers choose Morena for location efficiency: quick access to Mission Valley, Linda Vista, Bay Park, Old Town, and I-5/I-8.
-The tradeoff is that the right property has to solve parking, noise, and building-quality questions because the corridor setting can be a major value divider.
+Location-efficiency buyers — quick access to Mission Valley, Linda Vista, Bay Park, Old Town, and I-5/I-8 — with the tradeoff that the right property has to solve the parking, the noise, and the building-quality questions, because the corridor setting is a major value divider.

 Morena FAQ